August 29, 2025

 Aside from that, it’s not just for the lolz.
 Guerrilla activations drive serious results.

-A recent OOH Impact report from Nielsen found that campaigns which combine OOH with earned or social content see a +47% uplift in brand recall.
+A recent OOH Impact report from Nielsen found that campaigns combining OOH with earned or social content see a +47% uplift in brand recall.
 Why?
-Because people talk about the stuff that makes them do a double-take.
+Because people talk about the stuff that makes them double-take.

 And what is the “stuff” that tends to make people look twice?